CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is JavaScript?

-A programming language used on the internet
+A programming language that builds web-based applications.
+It makes the website work.

 ## Question 8